Kodagu Alias Coorg Known for Whitewater Rafting & Coffee Plantations

-Bylekuppe at around six kilometers from Kushalanagar, is one of the most famous Tibetan settlements in India.
+Bylekuppe at around six kilometers from Kushalanagar is one of the most famous Tibetan settlements in India.
 Namdroling Monastery alias Bylekuppe Monastery is a major Buddhist Monastery here.
 The Golden temple inside the Namdroling Monastery is a Buddhist temple.
-Golden statues of Guru Padmasambhava, Buddha Sakyamuni and Amityaus can be seen here.
+Golden statues of Guru Padmasambhava, Buddha Sakyamuni, and Amityaus can be seen here.

 Prayer rituals are conducted around 1 pm or so.
-Prayer wheels and the shrine should be circled with the right hand in clockwise direction.
+Prayer wheels and the shrine should be circled with the right hand in the clockwise direction.
 It is the largest teaching center for the Nyingma lineage of Tibetan Buddhism.
 It is situated on the Madikeri-Mysuru road, after crossing the Kaveri River Bridge.

 Dubare Elephant Camp and River Rafting

-Dubare elephant camp and river rafting is at around 15 kilometers from Kushalnagar.
+Dubare elephant camp and river rafting are at around 15 kilometers from Kushalnagar.
 It is very famous among tourists to Koorg and is situated inside reserve forests.
-Here you can go for elephant ride (in the morning and evenings only).
+Here you can go for an elephant ride (in the morning and evenings only).
 Dubare water rafting is allowed all through the day.
 It is shallow waters.

 Barapole River Rafting

-Barapole river which originates in the Brahmagiri range in south Coorg, also offers excellent Whitewater rafting and is very popular among tourists to Coorg.
+Barapole river which originates in the Brahmagiri range in south Coorg also offers excellent Whitewater rafting and is very popular among tourists to Coorg.
 There are many places in and around Kodagu, offering Whitewater rafting.
 Kayaking and Rappelling facilities are also available in Kodagu and its surrounding areas.

 Nisargadhama island offers elephant safari.
 Boating is also available here (both are separately charged).